kayak/pypika/CONTRIBUTING.rst

 Pull Request checklist
 ----------------------

+Please check that your pull request meets the following criteria:

-- Passing tests
+- Unit tests pass
-- pre-commit hooks passing
+- pre-commit hooks pass
-- Docstring and examples and checking for correct rendering in the docs
+- Docstring and examples and checking for correct render in the docs